 - [C-1-1] MUST provide user affordance where the user can see the list of restricted apps. - [C-1-2] MUST provide user affordance to turn on / off the restrictions on each app. - [C-1-3] MUST not automatically apply restrictions without evidence of poor system health behavior, but MAY apply the restrictions on apps upon detection of poor system health behavior like stuck wakelocks, long running services, and other criteria.
 The criteria MAY be determined by device implementers but MUST be related to the app's impact on the system health.
-Other criteria that are not purely related to the system health, such as the app's lack of popularity in the market, MUST NOT be used as criteria. - [C-1-4] MUST not automatically apply app restrictions for apps when a user has turned off app restrictions manually, and MAY suggest the user to apply app restrictions. - [C-1-5] MUST inform users if app restrictions are applied to an app automatically. - [C-1-6] MUST return true for ActivityManager.isBackgroundRestricted() when the restricted app calls this API. - [C-1-7] MUST NOT restrict the top foreground app that is explicitly used by the user. - [C-1-8] MUST suspend restrictions on an app that becomes the top foreground application when the user explicitly starts to use the app that used to be restricted. - [C-1-9] MUST report all app restriction events via UsageStats.
-If device implementations extend the app restrictions that are implemented in AOSP, MUST follow the implementation described in this document.
+Other criteria that are not purely related to the system health, such as the app's lack of popularity in the market, MUST NOT be used as criteria. - [C-1-4] MUST not automatically apply app restrictions for apps when a user has turned off app restrictions manually, and MAY suggest the user to apply app restrictions. - [C-1-5] MUST inform users if app restrictions are applied to an app automatically.
+Such information MUST be provided within 24 hours of when the restrictions are applied. - [C-1-6] MUST return true for ActivityManager.isBackgroundRestricted() when the restricted app calls this API. - [C-1-7] MUST NOT restrict the top foreground app that is explicitly used by the user. - [C-1-8] MUST suspend restrictions on an app that becomes the top foreground application when the user explicitly starts to use the app that used to be restricted.